keras-team/keras-hub/CONTRIBUTING_MODELS.md

 All the underlying actual tokenization will be taken care of by the superclass.

 The important thing here is adding "special tokens".
 Most models have special tokens such as beginning-of-sequence token, end-of-sequence token, mask token, pad token, etc. These have to be
 [added as member attributes](https://github.com/keras-team/keras-nlp/blob/master/keras_nlp/models/distil_bert/distil_bert_tokenizer.py#L91-L105) to the tokenizer class.
 These member attributes are then accessed by the preprocessor class.

 For a full list of the tokenizers KerasNLP offers, please visit [this link](https://keras.io/api/keras_nlp/tokenizers/) and make use of the tokenizer your model uses!

+#### Preprocessor

 The preprocessor class is responsible for making the inputs suitable for consumption by the model - it packs multiple inputs together, i.e., given multiple input texts,